-If a person is interested in working with children at Slough Baptist Church, he / she will need to complete an application form.
-This form will request information on basic personal details, two suitable referees and will also include a declaration confirming the person is prepared to work within the safeguarding policy and procedures and a declaration of any previous relevant convictions.
-The decision as to the suitability of an applicant must involve two people, usually the group leader and the safeguarding trustee.
+If a person is interested in working with children at Slough Baptist Church, she/he will need to complete an application form.
+This form will request information on basic personal details and two acceptable references from people who have known the applicant for more than one year.
+It will also include a declaration confirming that the person applying is prepared to work within the safeguarding policy and procedures and a self-declaration that there are no previous relevant convictions and that they are not unsuitable to work with children and/or young people.